shopware5/devdocs/source/blog/_posts/2015-11-26-pdo-inspector.md

 So this scenario will produce false positives for hardcoded values - but also catch real SQL injection vulnerabilities.

-Using `debug_backtrace` of PHP and routing information of either the `$_SERVER` super global or a application specific handler, the tool will also be able to provide you the concrete route / path of any possible SQL injection as well as the concrete stack trace and even the source code of the method / function that triggered that query.
+Using `debug_backtrace` of PHP and routing information of either the `$_SERVER` super global or a application specific handler, the tool will also be able to provide you the concrete route / path of any possible SQL injection, as well as the concrete stack trace and even the source code of the method / function that triggered that query.

 For example the unit tests of the SQL query inspector library produces this log: